-GiveWell is a research organization.
-Our aim is to find the organizations where donations can save or improve lives the most per dollar.
-We conduct intensive research in pursuit of this aim and publish the full details of our analysis to help donors decide where to give.
+GiveWell's mission is to find outstanding giving opportunities and publish the full details of our analysis to help donors decide where to give.

 We focus on global health and poverty alleviation programs because that's where we've found dollars can go the furthest.

 The first step in our research process is to identify programs that are highly evidence-backed and cost-effective.
 We start here because an organization's choice of which program to implement is one of the most important factors affecting the impact it can have.

 Our program review process operates like a funnel.
 We conduct shallow reviews of a large number of programs.
 We prioritize more intensive reviews of the programs that seem the most promising.
 The more promising a program seems, the more time we spend assessing it.

 We then look for organizations that implement the most promising of these programs.
 We thoroughly vet these organizations and assess whether they meet our criteria.

 To evaluate organizations, we speak with their staff and other relevant experts and review their financial documents, monitoring data, and plans.
 Often, we also conduct site visits.
 We review charities' past spending and monitoring data, and we forecast their future spending, to better understand their track record and expected impact.
 This helps us more adequately model their cost-effectiveness.

 Based on these research investigations, we publish a short list of programs that meet our criteria as top charities and direct grants to support their work.
 Over time, we continue to assess the work, progress, and future plans of our top charities.
 We regularly review their funding needs and make grants from our Top Charities Fund to the top charity or charities that we believe can use the funding most effectively at the time it is granted.
 (We updated the name of this fund in September 2022, more information here.)
 We publish the rationale for each such grant on our website.

 - Helen Keller International's Vitamin A Supplementation Program

 - New Incentives